 GeneCards Summary for HERC2 Gene

 HERC2 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
-Diseases associated with HERC2 include Mental Retardation, Autosomal Recessive 38.
-Among its related pathways are DNA Double-Strand Break Repair and Innate Immune System.
+Diseases associated with HERC2 include Mental Retardation, Autosomal Recessive 38 and Optic Nerve Hypoplasia.
+Among its related pathways are DNA Double Strand Break Response and DNA Double-Strand Break Repair.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is HERC1.

 UniProtKB/Swiss-Prot for HERC2 Gene